jsdw/wasm-fractal/README.md

 If you run into any issues:

 - make sure that running `wasm-bindgen --version` returns `0.2.42`.
-- `rm -rf target` and try building again
+- `rm -rf target` and try building again.

+# Contributions

+This is primarily a demo of Rust + WebAssembly, so I'm not looking to add or support lots of new features, but I'll happily accept fixes to bring it into line with the most recent stable Rust/wasm-bindgen versions.
+If you have something else in mind, please get in touch!